These cities are hit hardest by inflation: report - NewsBreak

 What explains the difference?
 Many of the historically cheap states are “home to industries disproportionately affected by price increases, such as manufacturing,” the group explains.
 “Some are rural, where gasoline and other hard commodities feature strongly in the local household and business spending baskets.
 Some states have also seen rapid population increases drive up housing costs, especially in the Mountain West.”

-High-cost states like Hawaii, California and New York have economies that rely more on the service sector, which have been slower to recover from COVID-related economic shutdowns, and haven’t seen the boom of returning to business (and resulting inflation) as a result.One driver injured following crash with semi-truck
+High-cost states like Hawaii, California and New York have economies that rely more on the service sector, which have been slower to recover from COVID-related economic shutdowns, and haven’t seen the boom of returning to business (and resulting inflation) as a result.Will the student loan payment pause be extended again?
+Here’s what we know

 See below for more on how the 23 cities compare when it comes to inflation: